aurelitec/injuredpixels-windows/README.md

 ## Contributions

-Contributions are welcome!
-For feature requests and bug reports please [submit an issue](https://github.com/aurelitec/injuredpixels-windows/issues).
+Contributions are welcome: code, text, documentation, design, graphics, suggestions.
+Please fork this repository and contribute back using [pull requests](https://github.com/aurelitec/injuredpixels-windows/pulls), [submit an issue](https://github.com/aurelitec/injuredpixels-windows/issues), or [send an email](https://www.aurelitec.com/support/).

 ## Sponsor

-InjuredPixels (and all Aurelitec free applications) are supported by [East-Tec](http://www.east-tec.com), the home of [east-tec Eraser](http://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.
+InjuredPixels (and all Aurelitec free applications) are supported by [East-Tec](https://www.east-tec.com), the home of [east-tec Eraser](https://www.east-tec.com/eraser/), the privacy tool that quickly and securely covers your online and PC tracks.

 ## License